Introducing Seamless Payments for Creators & Brands with Banking Automation.

 PayPal

 In my analysis of PayPal, I focused on the user flow and paid attention to the common language used.
-It was noted that ACH is consistently referred to as "adding a bank account" to the users, therefore I wanted to design this with common practices in mind.
+It was noted that ACH is consistently referred to as "adding a bank account" to the users, therefore I wanted to design this with common practices in mind in order to not confuse the user with terminology they are not familiar with.

 Lemon Squeezy